thomd/mad-pages/git.md

 ## Git Best Practices

-  Find Branch which your current branch was branched off
+  Find Branch which your current branch was branched off (goes back only ~90 days)

     git reflog | grep "moving from"